-(Note 2) Non-Price Competitive Auction II of Inflation-Indexed Bonds has been suspended since May 2020.

-(Note 3) JGBs for Retail Investors can be transferred only to retail investors (including certain trust custodians).
+(Note 1) Non-Price Competitive Auction II of Inflation-Indexed Bonds has been suspended since May 2020.
+(Note 2) JGBs for Retail Investors can be transferred only to retail investors (including certain trust custodians).

-- The lower limit of the coupon rate was reduced from 0.1% to 0.005% for issues to be placed from FY2021. - ▶ 2 In the case where the period of time between an issue date and the first interest payment date falls short of six months, accrued interest is generated.
+- The lower limit of the coupon rate was reduced from 0.1% to 0.005% for issues to be placed from FY2021. - → 2 In the case where the period of time between an issue date and the first interest payment date falls short of six months, accrued interest is generated.
 The accrued interest is an amount representing interest for the period of time where a JGB purchaser does not hold a JGB (six months minus the period of time where the purchaser actually holds the JGB).
-It is paid by the JGB purchaser upon JGB issuance for adjustment. - 3 Japan's Inflation-Indexed Bonds are indexed to the consumer price index (excluding perishables). - The indexation coefficient measures how much the CPI changed after an issue date.
+It is paid by the JGB purchaser upon JGB issuance for adjustment. - 3 Japan's Inflation-Indexed Bonds are indexed to the consumer price index (excluding perishables). - The indexation coefficient measures how much the CPI changed after an issue date. - ◆ 15 Year Floating-Rate Bonds are JGBs with coupon rates that vary over time according to certain rules.
+However, issuance of these bonds has been suspended since their issuance in May 2008, and their redemption ended in May 2023.